 Is It Worth It?

-Whilst I do personally use accounts at several of the Instadebit bookmakers listed above I don’t actually use Instadebit to make my deposits or withdrawals.
-My preferred method is PayPal and you can read why here.
+Whilst our team do personally use accounts at several of the Instadebit bookmakers listed above we don’t actually use Instadebit to make my deposits or withdrawals.
+Universally our preferred method is PayPal and you can read why here.

 That said 1.5 units of your local currency to add an extra layer of protection if you are using bank transfer on a regular basis seems like a small price to pay.

-I’ve never experienced a security breach with any online betting site, and I’m yet to hear of one at any credible bookmakers, but that that doesn’t mean it can’t happen.
+We’ve never experienced a security breach with any online betting site, and are yet to hear of one at any credible bookmakers, but that that doesn’t mean it can’t happen.
 It happens in the NHS, it happens with banks (especially Natwest it seems) so it could potentially happen in the online gambling industry.
-In my book £1.50 to protect myself that little bit more isn’t a big deal.
+In our book £1.50 to protect yourself that little bit more isn’t a big deal.

-As I said above I’d always choose PayPal over InstaDebit because there are no fees to pay and you get great protection from their state of the art fraud prevention systems.
+As we said above we’d always choose PayPal over InstaDebit because there are no fees to pay and you get great protection from their state of the art fraud prevention systems.

 Although withdrawals when you use a credit card aren’t the easiest they are free to use and have awesome protection against fraud.
-I’d much prefer to use mine over an InstaDebit deposit.
+We’d recommenced them over InstaDebit deposits but your debit card will work just as well.